RomarQ/michelson-sdk/documentation/docs/types.md

 ### address

-The address type merely gives the guarantee that the value has the form of a Tezos address, as opposed to contract that guarantees that the value is indeed a valid, existing account.
+The type `address` gives the guarantee that the value has the form of a Tezos address, as opposed to contract that guarantees that the value is indeed a valid, existing account.

 A valid Tezos address is a string prefixed by either `tz1`, `tz2`, `tz3` or `KT1` and followed by a Base58 encoded hash and terminated by a 4-byte checksum.